rabbah/nimbella-cli/doc/README.md

 *   See also the [`clean`](#clean-1) flag on packages and the [`cleanNamespace`](#cleannamespace) global flag.
 *   The `clean` flags on actions are ignored when the `--incremental` flag is specified.
+*   The `clean` flags on actions are also ignored when deployment of those actions is suppressed through the use of `--include` or `--exclude` flags on the command line.

 ##### limits